 The Reviews Tell the Story

-Guests rave about the knowledgeable guides, describing them as “kind and friendly,” and mention enjoying the “great wines, good value, and fun lessons.”
+Guests love the guides, describing them as “kind and friendly,” and mention enjoying the “great wines, good value, and fun lessons.”
 One reviewer calls it “better than expected,” highlighting the educational quality and the cozy atmosphere.
 Multiple reviews cite the learning about Bordeaux terroirs and blends as a highlight.

 Pricing and Value